kmitsolution/Java/CoreJava/01_JavaLanguage/01_Preface.md

 - **JavaFX**: A new GUI framework for Java, offering more modern options for building graphical user interfaces.
 It is expected to play a significant role in Java application development moving forward.
 - **Swing**: While JavaFX is the future of Java GUI frameworks, **Swing** remains widely used, and its features, such as menus, are still relevant for many applications.

-This evolution is reflected in the continued updates of resources like this book, now in its Ninth edition, which covers the latest advancements and features in Java programming.